 The sex scenes I edit—like all scenes—must be essential to the forward motion of the story.
 I edit them for the average reader, who expects all scenes to be focused upon the characters’ emotional needs and relationships, without startling, specifically sexual anatomical terms or practices.

-I do not edit manuscripts in which the author or narrator indulges in bigotry against those of another gender, race, sexual orientation, able-bodiness, or other delineation.
+I do not edit manuscripts in which the author or narrator indulges in bigotry against those of another sex, race, sexual orientation, able-bodiness, or other delineation.
 So please do not send me manuscripts containing this, as I will not read it.

 I do edit manuscripts in which an unsympathetic character or characters might indulge in bigotry as part of the forward motion of the story.